Radiofrequency Ablation (RFA) Therapy of Liver

 How is RFA done and how does it work?

 In RFA, heat is generated locally by a high frequency, alternating current that flows from the electrodes.
-A probe is inserted into the center of the tumor and the non-insulated electrodes, which are shaped like prongs, are projected into the tumor.
+A probe is inserted into the center of the tumor and the non-insulated electrodes, which are shaped like prongs, are projected from the central probe into the tumor.
 The local heat that is generated melts the tissue (coagulative necrosis) that is adjacent to the probe.
 The probe is left in place for about 10 to 15 minutes.
 The whole procedure is monitored visually by ultrasound scanning.